HomepageHomeSecurity SystemsThe Best Home Security Systems in Charlotte of 2025

 4. After you print the document, mail it to the address listed at the bottom, or turn it on at your local district office.

-1. If this is your first time registering your home security system, you will be charged $25 as an initial registration fee.
+1. If this is your first time registering your home security system, you may be charged an initial permit/registration fee (verify the current amount in the ordinance).

 How to Choose Your Charlotte Home Security System